j-dolenc/BeTernaGitWS/README.md

 - before popping or applying stash, you should commit any changes you made to the same files you stashed...

+## Is this a merge error i wonder
+to be or not to be that is the question.

 ### Branching